Iguazu River: Course

 The Iguazu originates in the Serra do Mar coastal mountains of the Brazilian state of Paraná and close to Curitiba.

 For 1205 km, to its confluence with the San Antonio River, the Iguazu flows west through Paraná State, Brazil.
 Downriver from the confluence, the Iguazu River forms the boundary between Brazil and Argentina's Misiones Province.
-Continuing west, the river drops off a plateau, forming Iguazu Falls, which are accessible via the Rainforest Ecological Train.
+Continuing west, the river drops off a plateau, forming Iguazu Falls.
 The falls are within national parks in both Brazil, Iguaçu National Park, and Argentina, Iguazú National Park.
 It empties into the Paraná River at the point where the borders of Argentina, Brazil, and Paraguay join, an area known as the Triple Frontier.

 Ecology

 Unlike tropical South American rivers, where the annual variations in temperature are relatively limited, the water in the subtropical Iguazu River varies significantly depending on season.
 At two sites, one located just above and another just below the falls, the water at both varied from about 15.5 to 29 C, and average was just below 22 C. The pH is typically near-neutral, ranging from 5.9 to 8.7.